bitdust-io/devops/README.md

 ## Runbook

-To start a release, you need to prepare source code changes inside your forked & cloned "Stable" repo.
+To start a release, you must prepare source code changes inside your forked & cloned "Stable" repo.
 You do not do any changes to the source code manually but use two helper scripts built for you.
 Those scripts will take source code from the "Development" repo you already cloned locally, prepare everything for you to start Pull Request in the "Stable" repo, and publish the latest source code.

-To start you open a terminal window, change to `bitdust.devops` repository and run First script:
+To start, you open a terminal window, change to the `bitdust.devops` repository, and run the First script:

     git clone https://github.com/bitdust-io/devops.git bitdust.devops
     cd bitdust.devops/